Request to Join

 has invited you to join this group

-Freddy T Nguyen, MD, PhD is pursuing a resident at Mount Sinai Hospital and research at the Massachusetts Institute of Technology.
+Freddy T Nguyen, MD, PhD is pursuing a residency at Mount Sinai Hospital and research at the Massachusetts Institute of Technology.
 He is currenlty being funded by the Arnold and Mabel Beckman Foundation for his post-doctoral research.
 Dr. Nguyen completed his MD-PhD from the University of Illinois at Urbana-Champaign in the Department of Chemistry on the development of Optical Coherence Tomography and contrast agents for the assessment of breast cancer tumor margins and axillary lymph nodes.
 He was awarded a pre-doctoral fellowship from the Department of Defense's Congressional Directed Medical Research Program in Breast Cancer.
 Dr. Nguyen's research interests have always been at the intersection of biomedical optics and medicine during his time at Rice University, MIT, and University of Illinois.
 Dr. Nguyen is the founder of the American Physician Scientists Association (APSA) and has been a long-time supporter and advocate of the physician-scientist trainee and pathway.
 He has served as President and Chair of the Board of Directors for a number of years and is currently Chair Emeritus of APSA.
 He has served in a number of national leadership roles representing physician-scientist trainees nationally and internationally.
 In recognition for his efforts, he was awarded APSA's Director's Award by the American Physician Scientists Association, American Society for Clinical Investigation, and Association of American Physicians.
 He has represented fellow trainees by serving in a number of leadership roles such as the Associate Member Council of the American Association for Cancer Research, Council of Student Members of the American College of Physicians, and the Association of Professors of Medicine's Physician-Scientist Initiative.
 In recognition of his leadership, he received the American Medical Association Foundation Excellence in Medicine Leadership Award.
 In his spare time, he volunteers his time for his alma mater, Rice University, having previously served the Association of Rice Alumni's Board of Directors and founded Rice Alumni in Medicine.
 He also has extensive experience in the healthcare innovation and entrepreneurship as co-director of MIT Hacking Medicine and as research fellow at the MIT Innovation Initiative.